Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: Introduction

-Our main contributions can be summarized as follows: \begin{itemize} \item We propose a comprehensive and systematic data-movement-centric profiling across three models between 235B and 671B to uncover the data movement patterns from both temporal and spatial perspectives. \item We distill six key insights for designing efficient MoE serving systems based on our profiling and analysis, providing actionable guidance that can inspire future research in MoE serving systems. \item Leveraging these insights, we conduct a case study on wafer-scale GPU architecture design.
-We proposed two strategies that improves MoE serving performance by 4.0$\times$-6.3$\times$ with minor hardware modifications. \item We collect over 70,000 expert selection traces across multiple models and datasets, totaling over 150 GB in JSON format, and will open-source all traces along with our multi-chiplet simulator to facilitate future research on MoE serving systems and architectures. \end{itemize}
+To demonstrate the broad applicability of our insights, we present case studies on both future and existing GPU systems.
+On the architecture side, we observe that modern GPUs have already adopted multi-chiplet designs due to single-die size limitations~\cite{mi300, cpelide, blackwell} and are evolving toward wafer-scale integration enabled by emerging on-wafer packaging technologies~\cite{he2025waferlm, xu2025wsc}.
+Targeting this trend, we develop a two-level data-placement-aware command processor and a hardware-managed HBM scheme that jointly balance workload across dies and reduce inter-die communication, achieving an average 6.6$\times$ speedup in MoE serving throughput on wafer-scale GPUs.
+On existing multi-GPU systems, we observe that prefill-stage expert selections can effectively predict decode-stage behavior.
+Building on this observation, we propose prefill-aware expert placement algorithms to reduce decode workload imbalance, and achieve up to 1.25$\times$ speedup.
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose a comprehensive and systematic data-movement-centric profiling across four latest, large-scale MoE models released in 2025 between 235B and 1000B to uncover the data movement patterns from both temporal and spatial perspectives. \item We distill six key insights for designing efficient MoE serving systems based on our profiling and analysis, providing actionable guidance that can inspire future research in MoE serving systems. \item Leveraging these insights, we conduct case studies on both future and existing GPU systems.
+On future wafer-scale GPUs, we improve MoE throughput by 6.6$\times$ with minor hardware modifications.
+On existing multi-GPU systems, we achieve up to 1.25$\times$ speedup on an 8$\times$H100. \item We collect over 70,000 expert selection traces across multiple models and datasets, totaling over 150 GB in JSON format, and have open-sourced all traces with our multi-chiplet simulator to facilitate future research. \end{itemize}